peteroupc/classic-wallpaper/uielements.md

 [^11]: For example, see the discussion on buttons in the _RIPscrip_ specification developed by TeleGrafix in 1992 and 1993.
 This specification was designed for building graphical user interfaces for online bulletin board systems under the EGA display mode.

 [^12]: Multiple sizes and vector versions of a graphic are useful for several reasons, including: (1) to accommodate different display modes and pixel densities; (2) to render parts of the graphic more crisply, especially if their [smallest feature would measure less than two pixels](http://rastertragedy.com/RTRCh1.htm).
 They are useful for toolbar icons, for example, especially nowadays where the icon style is a single-color filled outline akin to a typographic symbol.
-Indeed, even 16-&times;-15-pixel bitmaps often used as toolbar icons are, in many cases, ultimately vector graphics consisting of polygons and one-pixel-thick line segments.
+Indeed, even 16-by-15-pixel images often used as toolbar icons are, in many cases, ultimately vector graphics consisting of polygons and one-pixel-thick line segments.